 - Do visit your eye care specialist once in a month and get your eyes examined.

-- Always wear contact lens that are advised by your specialist and replace the contacts timely according to the schedule provided.
+- Always wear contact lens that is advised by your specialist and replace the contacts timely according to the schedule provided.

 - Do not clean contact lenses with tap water.